pingcap/tidb-dev-guide/src/get-started/run-and-debug-integration-tests.md

 We use some build tags to inject some check in the testing environment.
 Those tags are `intest,deadlock,integrationtest`, so you need to pass `--tags intest,deadlock,integrationtest` when you're building the binary.
 Or you can directly run `make server_check` to build the needed binary and then use `dlv` to do the debugging.

+After you build the correct binary, you can follow the descriptions in [Use delve for debugging](./debug-and-profile.md#use-delve-for-debugging) to debug TiDB.

 ## How to use IDE to debug

 If you're using IDEs, you'll need to create a special build file for it.